yrodro/in-60-seconds/PITCHME.md

 # **Math 351 Linear Algebra**

 ---
 @snap[north span-80]
+### Why do we study linear algebra?
+@snapend

+@snap[center span-45 fragment]
+@ul[list-spaced-bullets list-style: non text-09]
+- To solve systems of linear equations
+- To do computer graphics computations
+-
+- Linear programming optimization
+- Eigen problems e.g.: Google
+@ulend @snapend

+---

+@snap[north span-80]
 ### What is linear algebra
 @snapend
+We keep talking about linear this and linear that.
+What is linear?
 @snap[center span-45 fragment]
 @ul[list-spaced-bullets list-style: none text-09]
 - $49 \cdot 237 + 763 \cdot 49 = ?$